Lincoln Corporation Waterworks: History

 Lincoln has been a centre of population since at least Roman times, when it was the site of the garrison of Lindum Colonial.
 Details of the water supply are a little sketchy, but it appears that they built a water tower or cistern in East Bight, close to the Newport Arch, which was connected to about 2000 yd of pipework, known as the "Conduit", at the far end of which was the Roaring Meg, a fast-flowing stream.
 The conduit was made of earthenware pipes, laid in a bed of cement.
 Archaeological excavation in the 1950s and 1970s led to speculation as to whether it ever functioned, because of the difference in levels between the stream and the water tower, but further investigation in 2007 as part of a housing development found clear signs that it was used for a considerable period.

 In the 19th century, Lincoln saw a rapid rise in population as a result of industrialization, from 7,197 people in 1801 to 17,536 in 1851.
 Much of the population lived in unsanitary conditions.
-National outbreaks of cholera in 1831–32 and 1848–49 led to an Act of Parliament authorizing the creation of the Lincoln Water Company in 1846, with the engineer Thomas Hawksley responsible for the design.
-Under the Act, the company was responsible for supplying the city of Lincoln and parts of Lindsey, Boultham, Bracebridge, Skellingthorpe and Kesteven, an area of 17.75 sqmi.
+National outbreaks of cholera in 1831–32 and 1848–49 led to an act of Parliament, the Lincoln Waterworks Act 1846 (9 & 10 Vict. c. cxi), authorizing the creation of the Lincoln Water Company, with the engineer Thomas Hawksley responsible for the design.
+Under the act, the company was responsible for supplying the city of Lincoln and parts of Lindsey, Boultham, Bracebridge, Skellingthorpe and Kesteven, an area of 17.75 sqmi.
 Charles Marshall became the company's manager and Henry Teague became the resident engineer.

 An earth dam was built across the Skellingthorpe valley to the west of the city, to impound the waters of the Prial Drain.
 This became known as Hartsholme Lake and covered an area of 23 acre, with a capacity of 40 e6impgal.
 An open channel, some 2.5 mi long carried the water to Altham Terrace in Boultham, where the water was filtered by two sand filters.
 It was then pumped through a 9 in cast iron pipe to an open service reservoir at Westgate, where a gas engine pumped water to the higher parts of the area of supply.
 The main pumping engine at Boultham was a 33 hp beam engine, bought second hand from a Cornish tin mine.
 It could deliver 110000 impgal per day and the system was operational by 1849, when it was supplying water to 733 houses.
 Where there were courtyards and closes, a standpipe was installed, which allowed many households to access the water supply.
 The population continued to expand, and the pumping engine was replaced by a 40 hp engine.
 A pipeline also ran to the south, to feed a service reservoir on Bracebridge Heath.